Insights to help ignite the power of your people

 2. What can organizations expect for future HR trends?

-2026 is the year of agentic AI.
+Use of agentic AI will continue expanding throughout the different facets of the HR role.
 This requires a combination of worker training to ensure familiarity, along with improved data management, security and governance practices.

 3. How do changing regulations impact HR operations?